-- Always carry a torch, not only to see where you are walking, but also to locate any dog poop.
+- Always carry a torch, not only to see where you are walking but also to locate any dog poop.

-Just as humans can suffer from SAD, seasonal affective disorder, scientists believe that dogs can also suffer symptoms too.
-The reduction in natural daylight causes hormonal changes which can put us all into a bad mood.
-Your dog may display behavioural changes, become less energetic and not seeming as happy as he usually is in the summer time.
+‘Just as humans, dogs can suffer from SAD.
+Known as Seasonal Affective Disorder, scientists believe that dogs can also suffer symptoms.
+The reduction in natural daylight causes hormonal changes, putting us all in a bad mood.
+Your dog may display behavioural changes, become less energetic and not seem as happy as he usually is in the summertime.